-Of note is the ratio of American Campus Communities Inc's sales and general administrative expense to its total operating expenses; merely 5.25% of US stocks have a lower such ratio.
+Of note is the ratio of American Campus Communities Inc's sales and general administrative expense to its total operating expenses; only 5.25% of US stocks have a lower such ratio.

 ACC's SEC filings can be seen here.
 And to visit American Campus Communities Inc's official web site, go to www.americancampus.com.